BagusAK95/tech-evaluation/api/README.md

 # Tech Evaluation API

 This directory contains the backend RESTful API for the Tech Evaluation project.
-It provides endpoints for managing transactions, KYC verification, and related operations, built with Node.js, Express, and MongoDB.
+It provides endpoints for managing transactions, built with Node.js, Express, and MongoDB.

 ---

 ## Features
 - **CRUD Operations** for transactions (Stake, Borrow, Lend)
-- **KYC Verification** endpoints
 - **Request validation** using `express-validator`
 - **MongoDB** data storage via Mongoose
 - **Environment-based configuration**